 The TOE is only a small part of the whole terminal and it heavily relies on the secure functioning of the rest of the terminal.
 The overall security significantly depends on the secure environment in which the terminal is operated.
-Therefore, it's strongly advised that the responsible personnel is well-trained to uphold security, i.e. secure operation, detection of manipulations, checking of seals, general security awareness; see guidance documentation [10] as well as chapter 4 and 10 for further details.
+Therefore, it is strongly advised that the responsible personnel is well trained to uphold security, i.e. secure operation, detection of manipulations, checking of seals, general security awareness.